-I was listening to a few podcasts with Chris Oatley and Noah Bradley (1,2) where they were discussing the opportunities out there for illustrators.
+I was listening to a few podcasts with Chris Oatley and Noah Bradley (1,2) where they were discussing potential art job options, for illustrators.
 The beauty of this particular discussion comes from the fact that the emphasis is on individual ways an artists can make income without solely relying on individual commissions or day job scenarios.
 Artists all over the world are earning and creating in their own way with the use of crowdfunding.
 Sites like kickstarter, indiegogo and a many others offer individuals the opportunity to put their work to something personal with unlimited potential for success.
 So start thinking bigger with your personal projects and ideas, they could become something much greater then a fantastic portfolio piece.

 So I have begun some work on my own project, that takes me out of the searching stage and into the creating stage of the game.
 Exploring art job options from your own creative mind is so rewarding, even if a bit scary.
 I cant say to much about it at this point because it is still very rough, but it has shown me quite a few things that I did not plan as I started.
 First, as we all know, it is fun to work on your own projects, but working on something grander keeps my flow of work constant without being overbearing.
 It also offers a great opportunity to explore and develop new skills which you might not find if you have to take on small but time consuming low paying gigs.